-The Company leases various facilities, under non-cancelable capital and operating leases, which expire at various dates through September 2027.
+The Company leases various facilities, under non-cancelable capital and operating leases, which expire at various dates through September 2020.

 Under the terms of the operating lease agreements, the Company is responsible for certain insurance and maintenance expenses.
 The Company records rent expense on a straight-line basis over the terms of the underlying leases.
-Rent expense for 2017 was 175 (2016 - 0) and for the three months ended March 31, 2018 was 79 (March 31, 2017 - 17).
+Rent expense for 2017 was \$175 (2016 - \$0).